From the coast to the foothills.

 Our first goal was to develop an accessible open-source sensor in each of our five libraries to measure microclimates across the City of Port Adelaide Enfield from the coast to the foothills of Adelaide, South Australia.
 Libraries include Semaphore, Port Adelaide, Parks, Enfield, and Greenacres Library.

-This project will also provide accessible open access to data and information for the community about microclimates in each location a sensor is deployed, including temperature, humidity and CO2 levels.
-Accessible on our website here, providing live data trends and comparing them with other sensors.
+This project provides open access to data and information for the community about microclimates in each location a sensor is deployed, including temperature, humidity and CO2 levels.
+Accessible on our website here, providing live data trends and comparing them with other locations and other public information.

 This includes open-source instructions for communities and schools on how to build similar sensors.
-We are also inviting local citizen scientists, community groups, experts, and interested people to be actively involved in the development, deployment and monitoring of these systems.
-This may include additional locations and other sensor types like UV over time.
+We have encouraged any citizen scientists, community groups, experts, and interested people to be actively involved in further developing, deploying and monitoring these systems.

-Accessible information about how microclimates affect our quality of life in urban and suburban areas is important in a democracy.
-Communities that are better informed about science subjects can make better decisions and discuss solutions with friends, family and politically.
+Accessible information about how microclimates affect our quality of life in urban and suburban areas is essential in a democracy.
+Communities better informed about science subjects can make better decisions and discuss solutions with friends, family and politics.
 We also feel communities who are better informed about their local area are more likely to appreciate the importance of protecting the environment, waterways, parks and natural spaces, including sustainable buildings, city planning and environmental protection regulations.

 Why measure CO2 levels?
-While worldwide levels of CO2 are the main driver of climate change worldwide locally the change is very small.
-However CO2 changes locally are a very good indicator of pollution levels as it is produced in many manufacturing processes and whenever hydrocarbons are burnt, regardless of how well it is filtered.
-It also shows how well pollution is dispersed by local weather changes.
+While worldwide levels of CO2 are the primary driver of climate change worldwide the change over time is relatively small, be it significant to world climate.
+However, CO2 changes locally vary greatly and are an excellent indicator of pollution levels as it is produced in many manufacturing processes and whenever hydrocarbons are burnt, regardless of how well it is filtered.
+It also shows how well local weather changes disperse pollution.

 More details about this project: